tholden/dynareOBC/README.md

       By default, DynareOBC finds a solution in which the last period at the bound is as soon as possible.
 This option makes DynareOBC just solve the bounds problem at the longest horizon (i.e. `TimeToEscapeBounds`).
     * `SkipFirstSolutions=INTEGER` (default: `0`)
       If this is greater than 0, then DynareOBC ignores the first `INTEGER` solutions it finds, unless no other solutions are found, in which case it takes the last found one.
 Thus, without `ReverseSearch`, this tends to find solutions at the bound for longer.
 With `ReverseSearch`, this tends to find solutions at the bound for less time.
+    * `MultiThreadBoundsProblem`
+      Some MILP solvers are multi-threaded.
+By default though, DynareOBC turns off the MILP solver's multi-threading when possible, unless DynareOBC is not doing any parallel simulation.
+Enabling this option will restore the multi-threading of certain solvers.
+Since DynareOBC parallelizes at a higher level (e.g. in cubature, MLV simulation, slow IRF computation, or estimation), this usually slows down runs.
     * `IgnoreBoundFailures`
       Makes DynareOBC atttempt to continue even after it has failed to solve the bounds problem due to e.g. infeasability.
 This will severely compromise accuracy.